Arithmetic transfer for inner forms of $GL_{2n}$: Introduction

 \subsection{Acknowledgements}

 We are grateful to Michael Rapoport and Wei Zhang for their continued interest in this project and comments on an earlier version of our text.
-We also thank Johannes Anschütz and Mingjia Zhang for helpful discussions.
+We furthermore thank Johannes Anschütz and Mingjia Zhang for helpful discussions.
+We also thank the referee for a careful reading of the article and suggestions for improvement.